dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/GettingStarted.md

    ![](../Media/intro-3.png)

-1. Click "Next" from the bottom right corner to embark on your Lab journey!
+1. Click **Next** from the bottom right corner to embark on your Lab journey!

    ![Start Your Azure Journey](../Media/next.png)